queryluke/masseffect-5e/static/data/class_spellcasting/vanguard.md

 ### Cantrips
-At 1st level, you know four cantrips of your choice from the vanguard spell list.
+At 1st level, you know two cantrips of your choice from the vanguard spell list.
 You learn additional vanguard cantrips of your choice at higher levels, as shown in the Cantrips column of the Vanguard table.

 Instead of learning a new cantrip, you may instead learn the advanced version of a cantrip you already know.